 The cola tree (Cola acuminata) is a member of the Malvaceae family, which contains around 2,300 species spread out over 200 genera.
 Other well-known and plants within this family are baobab (Adansonia digitata), cacao (Theobroma cacao), hibiscus (Hibiscus sabdariffa), and marsh mallow (Althaea officinalis).

 Varieties and Subspecies of Cola Nut

-To date, no subspecies or varieties of C. acuminata have been identified or developed.
-However, the Cola genus contains about 125 different species, of which C. acuminata and C. nitida are the principal ones, often mistaken for each other and both used medicinally, though C. acuminata is more common.
-C. nitida has two recognized subspecies, C. nitida subsp. rubra and C. nitida subsp. alba.
+To date, no subspecies or varieties of Cola acuminata have been identified or developed.
+However, the Cola genus contains about 125 different species, of which Cola acuminata and Cola nitida are the principal ones, often mistaken for each other and both used medicinally, though Cola acuminata is more common.
+Cola nitida has two recognized subspecies, Cola nitida subsp. rubra and Cola nitida subsp. alba.
 The former contains higher levels of polyphenols than the latter.